Institute of Christ the King Sovereign Priest

-The Institute of Christ the King Sovereign Priest (ICKSP; []; []) is a Roman Catholic society of apostolic life of pontifical right in communion with the Holy See of the Catholic Church.
-The institute has the stated goal of honoring God and the sanctification of priests in the service of the Catholic Church and souls.
-An integral part of the institute's charism is the use of the traditional Latin liturgy of 1962 for Mass and the other sacraments.
-It has undertaken the restoration of a number of historic church buildings.
+The Institute of Christ the King Sovereign Priest, Institutum Christi Regis Summi Sacerdotis, abbreviated as ICKSP and ICRSS, is a society of apostolic life of pontifical right in communion with the Holy See of the Catholic Church.
+The institute has the stated goal of honouring God and the sanctification of priests in the service of the Catholic Church and souls.
+An integral part of the institute's charism is the use of the traditional liturgy, namely the 1962 Missale Romanum for Mass, the Breviary of John XXIII for the Divine Office, and the Rituale Romanum and Pontificale Romanum for other sacraments.
+The society has undertaken the restoration of a number of historic church buildings.

 The institute's rule of life is based generally on that of the secular canons.
-Its stated mission is the defense and propagation of the reign of Christ in all areas of human life, both private and social.
+Its stated mission is the defence and propagation of the reign of Christ the King in all areas of human life, both private and social.

 Early years

 The institute was canonically erected on 1 September 1990 by Gilles Wach and Philippe Mora in Gabon, Africa, where the Institute still has missions, notably in the capital Libreville.
 Its canonical status was of diocesan right until 7 October 2008.
 On that date, it was granted the status of pontifical right by decree, titled Saeculorum Rex, of the Pontifical Commission Ecclesia Dei, on the occasion of the visit of Camille Perl, the vice-president of the commission.
 Deacons and priests are incardinated into the institute, whose prior general has the right to call to orders.

 The institute is based in Gricigliano, Italy, in the Archdiocese of Florence.
 Its international seminary of Saint Philip Neri is also located there, and the institute's ordinations and other major masses are held at the church of San Gaetano in Florence.

 Wach serves as prior general and Mora as rector of the seminary.
 Both received their priestly formation under Cardinal Giuseppe Siri of Genoa.

-As of 2021, the institute has 121 priests, as well as clerical oblates who go through formation but may only be ordained up to the permanent diaconate, working instead for the several apostolates of the institute.
+As of 2023, the institute has 147 priests, as well as clerical oblates who go through formation but may only be ordained up to the permanent diaconate, working instead for the several apostolates of the institute.

 The charism of the institute is based on the example of its three patron saints: